-APCIA is the primary national trade association for home, auto, and business insurers.
-Our mission is to promote and protect the viability of private competition for the benefit of consumers and insurers, with a legacy dating back 150 years.
-On behalf of over 1200 APCIA member companies, who together write nearly 60 percent of the auto insurance written in the US.
+APCIA is the leading national trade association representing home, auto, and business insurers.
+Our mission is to promote and protect the viability of private competition, benefiting both consumers and insurers.
+With a legacy that dates back 150 years, we advocate on behalf of over 1,200 member companies, which collectively write nearly 60 percent of the auto insurance in the United States.
 In North Dakota, APCIA's members write more than \$9.1 billion in property and casualty insurance premiums.
 We respectfully submit the following comments in opposition to HB1298.